EnvModellingGroup/hrds/README.md

 These images show the original data in QGIS (note the "edges" between rasters, higlighted by the arrows in the right hand close-up).
 The figure also shows the buffer regions created around the two higher resolution datasets (bottom left).
+The red line is the boundary of the mesh used (see figure below).

 ![Input data](https://github.com/EnvModellingGroup/hdrs/blob/master/docs/original_bathy_data_sml.png)